Cirsium vulgare: Ecology

 Spear thistle is often a ruderal species, colonising bare disturbed ground, but also persists well on heavily grazed land as it is unpalatable to most grazing animals.
 Nitrogen-rich soils help increase its proliferation.
 The flowers are a rich nectar source used by numerous pollinating insects, including honey bees, wool-carder bees, and many butterflies.
 The seeds are eaten by goldfinches, linnets and greenfinches.
 The seeds are dispersed by wind, mud, water, and possibly also by ants; they do not show significant long-term dormancy, most germinating soon after dispersal and only a few lasting up to four years in the soil seed bank.
 Seed is also often spread by human activity such as hay bales.

 Weed status

 Spear thistle is designated an "injurious weed" under the UK Weeds Act 1959, and a noxious weed in Australia and in nine US states.
 Spread is only by seed, not by root fragments as in the related creeping thistle C. arvense.
 It is best cleared from land by hoeing and deep cutting of the taproot before seeds mature; regular cultivation also prevents its establishment.

 Despite this label, the plant has beneficial qualities beyond its very high nectar production.
-It produces seeds eaten by the American goldfinch, down from seed pods that is used by those birds for nesting material, and serves as a host plant for the Painted lady butterfly.
-The monarch butterfly and other larger-sized butterflies can feed easily from the flowers due to their large size.
-Some farmers, due to its usefulness as part of the natural food chain, may find it useful to allow it to grow in beetle banks.
-The supports for pollinators and pest-eating birds could outweigh its drawbacks.
-In areas where it does not form monocultures it may also be welcome as a part of a meadow landscape.
+It produces seeds eaten by the American goldfinch, down from seed pods that is used by those birds for nesting material.
+However, despite this serving generalist pollinators and animals, it is highly recommended to plant native thistles and other plants as it can wreak havoc on natural ecosystems.